So, guess what I'm finally getting around to today!!!

 A week went by.
 Then two, then three and Skandar grew accustomed to his new life in the Capitol.
 Under Sir Reuben’s careful watch, the other men no longer considered Skandar a captive, instead welcoming him as one of their own.

+Much to his dismay, Flynn remained his tutor, though he eventually accepted the situation with silent tolerance.
 He lost his initial clumsiness with a sword, and day by day, the weapon melded itself to his liking, as though an extension of his arm.
 When he became comfortable on foot, he was placed upon a horse.
 Being raised a farm boy, Skandar excelled in the art of mounted combat, a thing which he found pleasantly to his supreme liking.

 Physical changes also took place in those few short weeks.
 Gone were the gangly arms and lanky body, replaced by a compact torso supporting broad shoulders and muscled arms.
 He also discovered that he easily kept pace with Oliver and the other knights on their daily run.